Why we never change our published constants after the fact (and publish them on day one)

 Most review aggregators don't publish their weighting at all.
 Yelp's ranking algorithm is a black box.
 Amazon's "helpful" review promotion is opaque.
 Google Reviews don't expose any weighting.
 The few aggregators that do publish weights — Metacritic publishes critic weights; Rotten Tomatoes weights publication clout — reserve the right to retune those weights without public notice.

 The result is that for any of those services, you can't verify that a product's score wasn't engineered.
 You have to trust the editorial team.
 Trust is fine when it's well-founded; it scales poorly when it's the only defence.
-The structural alternative — published weights, version-bumped publicly, historical versions queryable — gives you a verification surface that doesn't depend on trusting us.
+We have no weighting to publish because we apply none; what we publish instead is every constant that does touch a score.
+The structural alternative — published constants, version-bumped publicly, historical versions queryable — gives you a verification surface that doesn't depend on trusting us.

 Any observed statistical regularity will tend to collapse once pressure is placed upon it for control purposes.

 That's the strongest version of the defence.
-Editorial pre-commitment plus open-source code plus a published changelog forms a three-way verification surface that even a determined operator would have a hard time spoofing without leaving evidence.
+Editorial pre-commitment plus publicly published constants plus a versioned changelog forms a three-way verification surface that even a determined operator would have a hard time spoofing without leaving evidence.
+It is a smaller surface than this article used to claim, in the useful direction: a weight table would be one more set of numbers you had to take on trust, and there isn't one.

 Frequently asked questions